 The transmission attempt collides internally with another EDCAF of an AC that has higher priority, that is, two or more EDCAFs in the same STA are granted a TXOP at the same time.

 The transmission attempt of a STA coordinated by an MM-SME collides internally with another STA coordinated by the same MM-SME (see 11.32 (MMSL cluster operation)), which is indicated to the first MAC entity with a PHY-TXBUSY.indication(BUSY) primitive as response to the PHY-TXSTART.request primitive.

+if an ISTA2RSTA LMR was not negotiated , the last frame (i.e. RSTA2ISTA LMR) of the exchange initiated by Ranging NDP Announcement has completed and the TXNAV timer has expired

 In addition, the backoff procedure may be invoked by an EDCAF when: